 Daniel B. Gallagher, PhD (PUG)

-Scholastic Theology and Canon Law
+Liturgical Theology and Canon Law

 After a decade of service to Benedict XVI and Francis as a papal Latinist, Daniel Gallagher was named the Ralph and Jeanne Kanders Professor of the Practice in Latin at Cornell University in 2017.
 He holds degrees from the University of Michigan, the Catholic University of America, and the Pontifical Gregorian University and has published extensively in Thomistic and medieval philosophy, especially in the areas of metaphysics and aesthetics.
 He is dedicated to handing on the Latin language based on the principles and methodology of his long-time mentor, Fr.
 Reginald Foster, O.C.D.